Horse meat: Canada

 A small horse meat business exists in Quebec.
 Horse meat is also for sale in Granville Island Market in Vancouver, where according to a Time reviewer who smuggled it into the United States, it turned out to be a "sweet, rich, superlean, oddly soft meat, closer to beef than venison".
 Horse meat is also available in high-end Toronto butchers and supermarkets.
 CBC News reported on March 10, 2013, that horse meat was also popular among some segments of Toronto's population.

 Despite this, most of Canada shares the horse meat taboo with the rest of the English-speaking world.

 This mentality is especially evident in Alberta, where strong horse racing and breeding industries and cultures have existed since the province's founding, although large numbers of horses are slaughtered for meat in Fort MacLeod, and certain butchers in Calgary do sell it.

 In 2013, the consumer protection show Kassensturz of Swiss television SRF reported the poor animal conditions at Bouvry Exports, a Canadian horse meat farm in Fort MacLeod, Alberta.
 Migros, the primary importer of horse meat into Switzerland, started working with Bouvry to improve their animal welfare, but in 2015 Migros cut ties with Bouvry because though improvements had been made, they had not improved sufficiently.
 Migros had "set itself the ambitious goal of bringing all suppliers abroad up to the strict Swiss standards by 2020".

 Mexico

 As of 2005, Mexico was the second-largest producer of horse meat in the world.
 By 2009, it became the largest producer of horse meat in the world.
 While horse meat is produced in Mexico, the practice of eating horse meat is not widely accepted.
-It is only exported as it is not used or consumed in Mexico.
-Any domestic consumption is attributed to non-human consumption such as carnivorous zoo animals.
+Domestic consumption is usually attributed to non-human consumption such as carnivorous zoo animals.